Ultrabenosaurus/greyout.js/README.md

 * some form elements are only needed if certain other elements aren't used
 * for each conditional element, specify the IDs of the element(s) that 'control' them
-* when any element that has been identified as a `controller` gets a value, the elements that have it as a `controller` will be disabled
+* when any element that has been identified as a `controller` gets a value, the elements it controls will be disabled
+* try to re-enable elements when a `controller` is disabled

 ## to do ##